 RICHMOND, Va.
-(WWBT) - While hospitalizations for coronavirus are trending upward, more than 36,000 coronavirus patients have been discharged from hospitals, according to the Virginia Hospital and Healthcare Association.
-The numbers give a glimpse at recoveries throughout Virginia.
+(WWBT) - Over 46,000 coronavirus patients have now been discharged from hospitals, according to the Virginia Hospital and Healthcare Association.
+The number gives a glimpse at recoveries throughout Virginia.

 As the number of COVID-19 cases continues to rise throughout Virginia, the Virginia Hospital and Healthcare Association (VHHA) is also keeping track of the state’s hospital bed and ventilator availability.

 VHHA’s online data dashboard provides up-to-date statistics, including:

 - The number of people discharged from the hospital

 - Ventilator usage

 - Metrics on the number of hospitals challenges obtaining or replenishing critical inventories of personal protective equipment (PPE) and other needed medical supplies.

 “Our public sector partners, health care colleagues, members of the public, and journalists are all seeking credible information about this unfolding global pandemic,” VHHA President and CEO Sean T. Connaughton said.
 “With the support of the Association’s members, we are making this data available in an easy-to-access format as part of our ongoing commitment to transparency and informing the public about complex health care issues.”

 The Virginia Hospital and Healthcare Association also added hospitalization trends to its dashboard of data.
 The trend line data covers a period starting on April 26.